Internal communications tools are integral to your business. They maximise engagement and productivity in your employees.

 If employee morale is low in the business, it will be linked to internal communication in some way.
 Whether it be through lack of appreciation, feeling isolated at work or not having the tools to do your role to the best of your ability, they are all products of poor internal communication.

 According to Gallup, businesses that engage their employees saw an 18% decrease in turnover.
 If you want to keep hold of your employees you should be thinking about how to improve engagement.

 Usually disengaged employees don’t feel a connection with the organisation.
 It’s important to communicate with your employees so you understand why they feel this way and what will improve the situation.
 Basically, if you want to retain your best talent, communicate, communicate, communicate.

 4. Lack of Collaboration

-Collaboration between teams and departments can help provide the business with solutions and innovation, but they cannot do that without the tools to communicate.
-If an organisation does not facilitate collaboration through messaging and social platforms, what it is actually doing is confusing processes and quashing innovation.
+Collaboration between teams and departments helps boost innovation.
+But they cannot do that without the tools to communicate.
+If an organisation does not facilitate collaboration, what it is actually doing is confusing processes and quashing innovation.
 This in turn will limit the businesses progress as a whole.

 5. Mistrust in the Business

-It may appear difficult to utilise all the facets of internal communication, but Oak’s cloud based intranet solution does just that.
-It allows for all of the necessary employee communication tools to integrate seamlessly with each other.
+Wow that’s a lot of info to take in, surely I can’t apply all of this to my business?
+We’re here to help.
+Oak’s cloud based solution allows for all of the necessary employee communication tools to integrate seamlessly with each other.

 Our innovative software can integrate with your existing tools but add innovation in the form of engaging social platforms, community hubs, document management platforms and more.